codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers.md

 max-width="70%"
 %}

-Behind the scenes these pipelines are triggered from different events
+Behind the scenes these pipelines are triggered from different events:

 * Pipeline "CI-build" is using a GIT trigger and starts after every commit to the code repository
 * Pipeline "Sonarcloud" is executed every weekend using a cron (timed) trigger